Vickers Vigilant: Missile

 The missile itself is 42.5 in long, divided into two roughly equal length parts.
-The front half contains the warhead and it's nose probe trigger, the rear half the rocket motor and control system.
+The front half contains the warhead and its nose probe trigger, and the gyroscopes directly behind the warhead.
+The rear half holds the rocket motor and control system.
 The warhead is slightly wider in radius than the rear half of the missile, giving the system an overall layout similar to the RPG-7.
 Four rectangular narrow-chord wings run from just behind the warhead area to just in front of the extreme rear.
-Each wing carries a control fin at their rear edge.
+Each fibreglass wing carries a control fin at its rear edge.
 The diameter of the rear section defined by the wings is somewhat larger than the warhead section.
 The fins were powered by hot gas tapped from the rocket engine.

 The control system gyroscopes are placed in front of the rocket engine, just behind the warhead.
 The transistorized electronics are packaged into two small "fairings" placed between the wings, one for azimuth and one for altitude.
-These are slightly longer than the wings and serve double duty in connecting the control signals from the wires at the rear of the missile to the gyroscopes.
+These are slightly longer than the wings and serve double duty in connecting the control signals from the wires at the rear of the missile to the guidance system and gyroscopes.
 The rocket motor lies near the front of the wings, such that the center of gravity does not change much as the fuel burns off.
 It consists of a "two stage" system with 2.5 seconds of fast-burning fuel at the rear to boost it to speed, and 10 seconds of slower-burning fuel in front as a sustainer.

-At the extreme rear of the missile is a canister containing the outlet pipe for the rocket in the center, and a magnesium flare wrapped around it.
+At the extreme rear of the missile is a canister containing the outlet pipe for the rocket in the center, with a molybdenum nozzle, and a magnesium flare wrapped around it.
 An igniter was inserted into the center pipe and ignited both on launch.
 The control wires were wrapped around the can containing the flare.

 The missile reaches its maximum range of 1,375 meters in 12.5 seconds.
-In testing, the missile's shaped charge warhead penetrated 576 millimeters of armour of 30 to 35 HRC.
+In testing, the missile's shaped charge warhead penetrated a maximum of 576 millimeters of armour of 30 to 35 HRC.
 Two type of warheads were provided for the Vigilant: a British developed warhead with a collapsible probe that extends on launch which can achieve maximum penetration, and one developed by Swiss firm CML with a blunter nose which has a hardened steel ring which, on oblique strikes, will dig into the armor and swing the shape charge warhead around for better penetration.